weizhenye/vue-highcharts/README.md

 Vue.use(VueHighcharts);
 ```

-If you want to use Highstock, Highmaps or any add-ons, you should pass in the `Highcharts` object [which included the corresponding modules](http://www.highcharts.com/docs/getting-started/install-from-npm).
+If you want to use Highstock, Highmaps or any other add-ons, you should pass in the `Highcharts` object [which included the corresponding modules](http://www.highcharts.com/docs/getting-started/install-from-npm).

 ```js
 // Use Highstock